A new approach to color-coherent parton evolution: Momentum mapping and phase-space factorization

 This allows us to write the emission phase space in a frame-independent way.
 After the momenta $p_i$, $p_j$ and $K$ are constructed, the momenta $\{p_l\}$ used to define $\tilde{K}$ are subjected to a Lorentz transformation, which can be written as~\cite{Catani:1996vz}

+If needed, the event is restored to the lab frame, as described in App.~\ref{sec:mc_details}.
 We list the precise algorithm for the construction of final-state splittings in Sec.~\ref{sec:fs_ps}, and give the algorithm for the construction of initial-state splittings in Sec.~\ref{sec:is_ps}.
 The initial-state kinematics are obtained by the simple replacement $z\to x=1/z$, as indicated by crossing relations.

 The last remaining task is to determine the differential emission phase space element.
-We will outline how to do this for pure final-state evolution, where the recoil partner $\tilde{K}$ is the complete final state.
+We will outline how to do this for pure final-state evolution, where the recoil partner $\tilde{K}$ corresponds to the sum of the initial state momenta.
 This covers the important case of the decay of a color-neutral, massive particle, such as a $Z$-boson at LEP.
-Note that in this case the momenta $K$, $\tilde{K}$ and $n$ have to be inverted, since they were initially defined as outgoing.
-The remaining cases are summarized in App.~\ref{sec:ps_factorization}.
+Since $K$, $\tilde{K}$ and $n$ are treated as outgoing, they appear with negative energy component, which requires the explicit compensation of a number of minus signs that do not appear in the case where $\tilde{K}$ corresponds to a part of the final state.
+The general discussion can be found in App.~\ref{sec:ps_factorization}.

-The differential phase-space element for $(n-1)$ hard momenta, $\{p_1^\mu,\ldots,p_{j-1},p_{j+1},\ldots,p_n^\mu\}$, and one soft momentum, $p_j$, is defined as
+The differential phase-space element for $(n-1)$ hard momenta, $\{p_1,\ldots,p_{j-1},p_{j+1},\ldots,p_n\}$, and one soft momentum, $p_j$, is defined as

-It can be written in terms of the differential phase-space element for the momenta $\{\tilde{p}_1^\mu,\ldots,\tilde{p}_{j-1}^\mu,\tilde{p}_{j+1}^\mu,\ldots,\tilde{p}_n^\mu\}$ before the mapping
+It can be written in terms of the differential phase-space element for the momenta $\{\tilde{p}_1,\ldots,\tilde{p}_{j-1},\tilde{p}_{j+1},\ldots,\tilde{p}_n\}$ before the mapping

 and the ratio of differential phase-space elements after and before the mapping